 |Kids (10 and under) Skis||15.00|

 Rentals are on a first come, first served basis.
-We are in the process of moving our rental fleets into a sea-can next to the store, to facilitate COVID-19 Safety Protocols.
+We have moved our rental fleets into a sea-can next to the store, to facilitate COVID-19 Safety Protocols.

 Hours of Operation

 - Sunday: Closed